-Cracks, erosion, and stains on concrete surfaces are not only unsightly, but they also compromise the integrity of the concrete and reduce its longevity.
+Cracks, erosion, and stains on concrete surfaces are unsightly, and compromise the integrity of the concrete–reducing its longevity.

-When properly cared for, exterior concrete surfaces (such as driveways and patios) last for 20-40 years.
+Exterior concrete surfaces (such as driveways and patios) last for 20-40 years when properly cared for.
 Interior surfaces (such as foundations, floors, and countertops) have an even longer lifespan.

-Concrete repair and regular resealing helps to ensure the durability of the material and to preserve its original appearance for decades to come.
+Regularly repairing and resealing concrete helps to ensure the durability of the material and to preserve its original appearance for decades to come.

 1. How do I fill a large hole in exterior concrete?